Elphel/vdt-plugin/README.md

 and any other versions of VEditor installed will conflict with VDT.

-There are still issues with GTK3 (refresh of the windows content, animated icons), all seems to work if Gtk3 is disabled (Gtk2 used instead) by adding the following 2 lines in the eclipse.ini file.
+There are still issues with GTK3 (refresh of the windows content, animated icons), all seems to work if Gtk3 is disabled (Gtk2 used instead) by adding the following 2 lines in the eclipse.ini file (it is in the same directory as eclipse executable) .
 ```
 --launcher.GTK_version
 2